Natural Hair Growth Tips

 To make your own hot oil treatment, choose your favorite oil[s], pour into a small glass bottle, and let sit in a hot water bath for a few minutes until the oil is to your preferred temperature.
 Remember, what’s hot for one person is scalding to another!

-: Clay, Dead Sea Mud, Powdered Herbs, Protein Powder, Eggs, Henna [neutral or colored], Essential Oils – all the listed products can be used to create a hair mask which will increase its strength, encourage growth, enhance shine, and tame curls.
+Other Applications: Clay, Dead Sea Mud, Powdered Herbs, Protein Powder, Eggs, Henna [neutral or colored], Essential Oils – all the listed products can be used to create a hair mask which will increase its strength, encourage growth, enhance shine, and tame curls.
 Any of these ingredients, both singly or in combination, can be healthfully used.
 Doing an Internet search or waiting for a future article can find recipes.

 Shampoos & Conditioners: These products are so varied and numerous that only a very brief description of what to look for can be covered here.
 It’s interesting to note that some people with extremely beautiful thick, luxuriant hair can use products that are found in dollar stores and are full of synthetic ingredients; while others who have fragile, beat up looking hair use only organic shampoos and conditioners and nothing improves.
 Reading the label is important, as is going with an ingredient list that contains fewer sudsing elements, preservatives, fragrances and colorants.
 To use a more natural and cost effective shampoo, consider a shampoo bar, especially one that is specially formatted for your hair type.
 Shampoo bars are easy to use, made with few preservatives as they contain no water, and are easy to pack for travelers.